NamanCoding03/Python/DSA/Basic Codes/README.md

 Hi there, few basic school codes to get started with python.
-We will go deeper as we progress.
-Stay tuned for daily updates.

 1. Even_or_Odd - Check whether the input given by the user is even or odd.